I couple of years ago I went to a photography workshop that changed the way I photograph people almost entirely.

 - I was born and brought up in Middlesbrough and I'm chuffed to be a Yorkshire girl.
 Currently, I live in Rutland, which is the smallest county in England.

-- If I had to chose one, my favourite photographer is Helmut Newton.
+- If I had to choose just one, my favourite photographer would be Helmut Newton.

-- Sushi is my favourite meal to eat on a night out, Pizza at home.
+- Sushi is my favourite food to eat on date night, Italian at home.

 - I love dramatic black and white romance films and cheesy horror.
-On tv I will never tire of watching Curb your Enthusiasm, Black Books, Parks and Rec, RuPaul's Drag Race or GIRLS.
+On the sofa you will find me watching mostly The Addams family, Parks n Rec, RuPaul's Drag Race, Black Books or Curb.

 - "Ooh has it got rum in it?" - Yes please.

-- My favourite musicians are Stevie Nicks, Fleetwood Mac, Bon Iver, Pulp, The War on Drugs, HIAM, José González & Led Zeppelin.
+- Music I'm into most?
+Stevie Nicks, Fleetwood Mac, The Doors, Pulp, Bon Iver, The War on Drugs & José González.

-- The two places I would love to visit next are Norway and New York.
+- The country I would most like to visit next is Norway.

 - I currently shoot with a Canon 5D mark III, various prime lenses, an instax Mini90, instax wide and a Diana F.